openpsi-project/ReaLHF/docs/source/customization.rst

    data_api.register_dataset("prompt_answer", PromptAnswerDataset)

 This line registers the dataset class with the system API.
-When this name is provided to the system API, ReaL can locate this dataset implementation and construct it.
-The ``args`` field in ``realhf.api.core.system_api.Dataset`` will be passed to the ``__init__`` method of the dataset class, except that ReaL reserves a ``util`` field to store some utility objects.
+When the name "prompt_answer" name is provided to the system API, ReaL can locate this dataset implementation and construct it.
+The ``args`` field in ``DatasetAbstraction`` will be passed to the ``__init__`` method of the dataset class, except that ReaL reserves a ``util`` field to store some utility objects.

 Steps for Implementing a New Dataset
 ====================================